shm-unesp/DATASET_BOLTEDBEAM/README.md

-# Vibration Data of a Bolted Joint Structure
+# UNESP - BERT: BoltEd stRucTure from UNESP SHM Lab

-To download the data set, please fill the form:
+To download the data set of vibration of a bolted joint structure from UNESP SHM Lab, please fill the form:

 https://forms.gle/2PUVefGLegZbkpKt5